Alexander Östlund: Esbjerg fB

 On 25 August 2008 he was presented as a new player in Danish club Esbjerg fB.
 His time in Esbjerg was blighted by injuries.
 On 25 January 2010, he was released from the club and he announced his retirement.

 International career

-Mezan made his debut for the Sweden national team in a friendly game against Egypt in November 2003.
+Östlund made his debut for the Sweden national team in a friendly game against Egypt in November 2003.

 He played for Sweden at the 2004 European Championship after being called up as an injury replacement for Michael Svensson.
 Despite being a regular fixture during the 2006 World Cup qualification stage, he was controversially overlooked for the 2006 World Cup squad and was never called up for the national team again.

 Personal life

-After his professional footballing career, Mezan changed his last name from Östlund to Mezan.
+After his professional footballing career, he changed his last name from Östlund to Mezan.
 His daughter Nelly Mezan (born in December 2002) is a promising tennis player.